truenas/middleware/docs/source/database/migrations.rst

     alembic revision --autogenerate

 A new file will appear under :substitution-code:`alembic/versions/|version|`.
 Rename it to reflect migration contents.
-Inside this file you'll find `upgrade` and `downgrade` functions that are used to apply and revert the migration.
+Update the first comment (`"""empty message`) to add a short human-readable description for the migration.
+Next in this file you'll find `upgrade` and `downgrade` functions that are used to apply and revert the migration.
 Sometimes this automatically generated code will be correct out of the box, in other cases it might need to be corrected. `downgrade` function can be ignored, because we don't do downgrades.